Definitely-not-AWS-Workshops/workshop-1-blog/content/3-Preparation/3-AWS-Credentials/_index.md

 ![0005](/images/3/3/0005.svg?featherlight=false&width=100pc)

 **6.** After acquiring the keys, you should keep them secure.
-On the following page, you utilize them to configure Terraform Cloud workspaces.
+On the following page, you utilize them to configure Terraform Cloud settings.

 ![0006](/images/3/3/0006.svg?featherlight=false&width=100pc)